frank-deng/fgfs-tools/README.md

 * Fixed the missing engine sound.
 * Fixed the misplaced hotspots.
 * Changed the vertical speed under Altitude Hold mode.
-* Add the feature of *Magic Refuel*, see section *Magic Refuel* for detail.

-#### Magic Refuel

-Perform an aerial refuel for __B-1B Lancer__ and __B-2 Spirit__, but without the presense of tanker, and the aircraft's speed and altitude will not changed.
-Which will make you free from all the difficulties of performing a real aeiral refueling.

-Usage:

-1. Set property `/armament/magic-refuel/amount` to the amount you'd like to refuel to.
-2. Set property `/armament/magic-refuel/signal` to `1` to start refueling.
-3. You can set `/armament/magic-refuel/signal` to `0` to stop refueling.

-#### Magic Refuel Daemon

-Automatically activate _Magic Refuel_ for __B-1B Lancer__ and __B-2 Spirit__ when it is going to reach a specific waypoint, which is called Refuel Point.

-To define a Refuel Point, you should edit the flight plan XML file directly.
-Find out the waypoint you'd like to mark as a Refuel Point, then append `-REFUEL` after the waypoint ID.

 ---